ron2015schmitt/Mathematiques-old/doc/vprint.md

 ```

-* By default, matricks uses color when it detects that the output stream is connected to a terminal.
+* By default, mathq uses color when it detects that the output stream is connected to a terminal.
-* By default, matricks disables color when it detects that the output stream is piped to a file.
+* By default, mathq disables color when it detects that the output stream is piped to a file.
 * However, the user can override this behavior as follows

-To force matricks to use plain text, use the following settings:
+To force mathq to use plain text, use the following settings:
 ```C++

 Terminal::setColorOverride(true);
 Terminal::setOverrideValue(false);
 ```

-To force matricks to use color text, use the following settings:
+To force mathq to use color text, use the following settings:
 ```C++

 Terminal::setColorOverride(true);